dbush/ExData_Plotting1/README.md

         unnamed-chunk-5.png
 ````

-Below I have retained the original instructions that were part of the original coursework template.
+Below I have retained the instructions that were part of the original coursework template.

 ## Introduction